aws-samples/reinvent-2018-social-news-app/README.md

 Successfully set up the new user.
 ```

-## Clone the repository
+## Clone the repository - CLI

-Find a workspace to clone the repository.
+Choose a directory to use a workspace.
+Once there, clone the repository.

 ```
 git clone https://github.com/aws-samples/reinvent-2018-social-news-app.git
 ```
+There are two versions of the application in the repo.
+SocialNews, and SocialNews-complete.
+SocialNews-complete is a reference version in which all of the following steps have already been completed.
+The rest of this README will involve adding authentication, querying, and analytics to SocialNews.

-Change your directory into the project.
+Change your directory into the non-complete project.

 ```
 cd reinvent-2018-social-news-app/SocialNews
 ```

+## Open Project in Android Studio

+Open Android Studio 3.2+.
+Go to the top bar and click **File** -> **Open**.
+In the pop-up, navigate to the location where you cloned the repo earlier.
+Select "SocialNews".
+Android Studio will then import the code and interpret it as an Android Project.

-## Initialize your project
+## Initialize your project - CLI

 This will create an `amplify` folder within your project to keep track of the state of your backend as you add authentication, api, and analytics.